ramanavenky2/UPF_Testing_GUI/README.md

 Steps to start the apache server : sudo systemctl start apache2

-Go to the browser and call the server using http//localhost or 127.0.0.1 This displays the index.html page by default.
+Go to the browser and call the server using localhost or 127.0.0.1 This displays the index.html page by default.
-On clicking submit after filling the details a POST request is sent to index.php where the data is processed and the file is executed.
+On clicking submit after filling the details a POST request is sent to index.php where the data is processed and the pipelined_test.py file is executed.
 The output is displayed back on the browser.